 James Bunker was born in Nantucket, Mass., to William Bunker (1789–1866) and Parnal C. Morris Bunker (1791–1845).
 He was a notary public on the island between April 1872 and April 1879.
 He married Sarah G. Folger (1822–1858) and, after her death, Rebecca Hussey (1822–) in September 1864.
 He had no children surviving beyond infancy.

 Scope and Content

-The Bunker Family papers consist primarily of letters between family members, diaries, and personal papers, but also includes government records, primarily those kept by Asa Bunker while serving as Register of Deeds.
+Collection consists primarily of letters between family members, diaries, and personal papers, but also includes government records, primarily those kept by Asa Bunker while serving as Register of Deeds.

 The Asa Bunker letter books give detailed accounts of the financial status and credit rating of Nantucket businessmen.
 His letters also discuss education in Nantucket and the place of women in education.
 Detailed records and discussion of the raising, training, and flights of carrier pigeons and the Chase family genealogy are also included.

 - Box 1 Folder 1 Reuben Bunker papers, 1829–1856

 - Box 1 Folder 2 Anne Bunker papers, 1820–1833